AutoxingTech/axbot_restbook/docs/guides/start_websocket.md

 < {"topic": "/tracked_pose", "pos": [-3.55, -0.285], "ori": -1.28}
 ```

-The `v2` in `/ws/v2/topics` is the Websocket API version.
+The `v2` in `/ws/v2/topics` represents the WebSocket API version.
-For now, `v2` is the only version.
-We tried to maintain a stable API, but if major change happens and API must be changed,
-we shall provide a updated version.
+Currently, `v2` is the only version available.
+We strive to maintain a stable API; however, if significant changes are required, we will provide an updated version.

 In the example above, two topics are subscribed:

-- `/slam/state` for positioning state update.
+- `/slam/state` for positioning state updates.
-- `/tracked_pose` for pose update.
+- `/tracked_pose` for pose updates.

-Afterwards when positioning state or robot pose changes, the server will notify use actively.
+Once subscribed, the server will actively notify you whenever the positioning state or robot pose changes.

 ## Remote Control

-Websocket is more responsive than REST API.
-It's more suitable for realtime activities, such as remote control.
+WebSockets are more responsive than the REST API, making them better suited for real-time activities like remote control.

-First, we need to switch control mode to `remote`:
+First, switch the control mode to `remote`:

 ```bash
 curl -X POST \